Fur farming: By-products

-After pelting, mink bodies are typically sent for either incineration or rendering where they can be converted into bone and meat meal.
+After pelting, mink bodies are typically sent for rendering where they can be converted into bone and meat meal.
 The meat from most fur-bearers is not usually eaten by humans, therefore the carcasses will go on to become various products such as pet food, animal feed, organic compost, fertilizer, paint, and even tires.
 Carcasses sometimes go to animal sanctuaries, zoos, and aquariums to feed animals, and some end up as crab bait.
 Some biological supply companies offer preserved skinned carcasses of ranched mink for classroom dissection specimens as an alternative to cats or other domesticated mammals.
 Mink feces are used as organic crop fertiliser, and mink fat is turned into oil to manufacture soap, face oils, cosmetics, and leather treatments.

-Controversy

-Map of countries that banned fur farming.
+By country

 Methods used on fur farms to maximize profits are employed at the expense of the welfare of fur producing animals, though the exact scope of cruelty in the industry is hotly debated.

 As with other types of animal farming, living conditions of animals vary, and extreme cases are of much contention.
 According to PETA, the majority of fur farmers pack animals into small cages, preventing them from taking more than a few steps back and forth.
 PETA claims foxes and other animals suffer as a result of the confined environment, and may even cannibalize each other as a reaction to their confinement.
-The same animal rights group has also pointed out Angora rabbits suffering horrible abuses for their fur.
+Animal rights groups have also released videos showing cruel treatment of Angora rabbits to obtain their fur.

 In other cases, as with passing of animal welfare legislation in Italy, animals are required to be given enriched living environments in which they can climb on branches, dig holes, use a nest of 50 × 50 cm and also have a water basin of at least 2 × 2 metres and 50 cm deep in which to swim.
 Farmers argue that 50 years ago, the animals were kept in large outdoor holding areas, with pools of water.
 However, such farms resulted in high disease rates for the animals and were not practical.

 Farmers claim that today's farmed animals only know farm life as they have been domesticated through over 100 of years of selective breeding.

 The methods used for slaughtering the animals on farms and in the wild vary depending on the animal.
 For farmed mink, the American Veterinary Medical Association researches the best methods and publishes a report on the subject every 7 to 10 years.
 This report is used to guide state departments of agriculture which have jurisdiction over farm animals, including farm-raised mink.
 For those harvesting wild furs, biologists and wildlife managers dictate seasons, method of slaughter, and numbers of animals to be harvested.

 Austria

-In Austria, six of the nine federal states have banned fur farming, and the remaining three enforce such strict welfare regulations, in relation to the availability of swimming water, that fur farming is no longer economically viable.